KevKibe/Kenya_Law_webscraper/README.md

 - Clone the repository to your local machine.
 - Install the required dependencies by running the following command: `pip install -r requirements.txt`
-- Download Chrome Webdriver by running 'python
+- Download Chrome Webdriver by running `python webdriver_download.py`
+- Open `main.py` and update the `base_url`, `num_pages`, and `download_directory` variables according to your requirements.
+- The script will start downloading the case documents from the specified number of pages.